waveform80/pisense/docs/game.rst

 pretty.
 You can play it simply by running ``main()``.
 Once you've verified it works, it's a simple matter to switch out the joystick for the IMU (in exactly the same manner as in :doc:`demos`).
-Here's the full listing of the final version in which the HAT is tilted to roll the ball through the maze:
+Here's the full listing of the final version in which the HAT is tilted to roll the ball through the maze (with the switched out lines highlighted):

 .. literalinclude:: examples/maze_imu.py
     :caption:
+    :emphasize-lines: 23-29

 .. _Kruskal's Algorithm: https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_Kruskal's_algorithm